 The Nintendo Switch, unfortunately, doesn't have much in the way of non-gaming activities.
-It does have a Hulu app, but as of November 2017 when we wrote this, there's no other streaming services available.
 The Switch also lacks an optical drive, so there's no watching your Blu-rays or DVDs with that console.

 In days past, each video game console had its own architecture.
 This means that each one was designed from the ground up with custom sets of instructions that did not work with any other machines.
 That's all changed in the latest console generation.

 The Xbox One and PlayStation 4 are based on the same technology you'll find in a laptop or desktop PC.
 They use the same x86-64 CPU instruction set that your Windows, Linux, or Mac computer does, and that makes it easier for game developers to get their products to run on PC and console.